gilesbowkett/objectify/README.md

 ## Custom Injections

-Several of the above methods have parameters named 'current_user'.
+Several of the above methods have parameters named `current_user`.
 By default, objectify won't know how to inject a parameter by that name, so it'll raise an error when it encounters one.
 Here's how to create a custom resolver for it that'll automatically get found by name.

 ```ruby
 # app/resolvers/current_user_resolver.rb